faithvoid/plugin.music.newgrounds/README.md

 [](/release/default.tbn)

 Requires the latest version of XBMC (3.6-DEV-r33046 or later) from Xbins (as it has crucial TLS/SSL updates that allow this script to work).
-Sources are NOT provided (outside of one public domain movie source) and must be input manually!

 [1](/screenshots/1.png)
 [2](/screenshots/2.png)